 \section{Conclusion}

 Whereas Bayesian inference is highly attractive in high-risk domains and applications, several difficulties hinder its use in ML and complex models from a wide audience.
 Whereas Variational Inference (VI) is an established effective approach for approximating the true posterior with a tractable one, the actual implementation of the parameters' updates is not straightforward.
-We introduce a Quasi Black-box VI (QBVI) method for Bayesian learning under a Gaussian variational approximation.
+We introduce a Quasi Black-box VI (QBVI) method for the Bayesian learning under a Gaussian variational approximation.
 Our approach develops on the SGD algorithm with steps in the direction of the natural gradient, to optimize the lower bound on the log-likelihood.

 Based on certain properties of the exponential family and of the Gaussian distribution, we show that the generally complex natural gradient update can be feasibly approximated by sampling terms that require only function queries of models' likelihood, but not their gradients.
 Our approach extends the scope of Bayesian learning to the wide class of models for which gradients are difficult or costly to compute, and typical VI model-specific derivations are unfeasible.
 We provide details on the robust and practical implementation of QBVI update and test its performance on well-established datasets and models.
 Future research might develop in two directions, virtually extending the current research and overcoming its limitations.
-In this regard, we are currently developing high-performance routines enabling the Bayesian learning of deep neural networks and other ML models under the QBVI update that can fit GPU and distributed computing.
 On the other hand, from a theoretical perspective, it is relevant to enable the QBVI update for exploiting the information in structured or factor-decomposed covariance matrices, perhaps resulting in faster updates and increased efficiency, and explore extensions over the Gaussian variational framework.
 Among the limitations of our work are the trade-off between the convenience of the black-bock approach opposed to alternative making use of models' gradients thus achieving a lower approximation error of the stochastic gradients.
 Future research direction could explore feasible and effective approaches to variance reduction to be applied in combination, or in alternative, to control variates.
 In addition the positive-definite constraint is not handled within QBVI and future research could develop in this direction with aid of the manifold optimization theory.